 Burn Reconstruction Surgery

-Reconstructive surgery is done after burn injuries to give back a normal appearance, feeling and functioning to the injured body parts.
+Reconstructive surgery is done after burn injuries to restore a normal appearance, feeling and functioning to the injured body parts.

-Thumb reconstruction, fingers reconstruction, below elbow amputation and microsurgery are some of the specialties in hand surgery.
+Thumb reconstruction, fingers reconstruction, below elbow amputation and microsurgery are some of the specialities in hand surgery.

 Wound reconstruction is done to repair wounds caused by trauma or surgery.
-Grafts for skin replacement may be taken from the patient’s own skin (autograft) or from another person (allograft).
+Grafts for skin replacement may be taken from the patient’s skin (autograft) or another person (allograft).

 Limb reattachment is performed after amputation to restore the normal structure and function of the body.

-This type of plastic surgery covers surgeries related to restoration of form and function in various parts of the eye after trauma, surgery or infection.
+This plastic surgery covers surgeries related to the restoration of form and function in various parts of the eye after trauma, surgery or infection.

 Pedicle Suture Surgery

-This surgery is done to close muscles and other soft tissues in the body.
+This surgery closes muscles and other soft tissues in the body.

 Ear Reconstruction Surgery